Our Guatemalan Partners

 How the Partnership Works

-Working throughout the year in cooperation with the Comite Ipalteco de Hermanamiento (CIDHER) in the community, Cedar Ridge is currently focused on providing educational opportunities for the children and youth of Ipala and helping address some of the healthcare concerns of the community.
+Working in the community throughout the year in cooperation with a non-government organization called ACIDHER, Cedar Ridge is currently focused on providing educational opportunities for the children and youth of Ipala and helping address some of the healthcare concerns of the community.
 Rather that positioning ourselves as “experts” from America, we seek to listen to, learn from, serve and empower our Guatemalan partners.

 People of all ages at Cedar Ridge are engaged in this partnership through planning, travel, prayer, correspondence, and providing financial support for scholarships and our other ongoing projects.